Modern DevOps external secrets management

 Using secrets managers in a CI environment

 In a continuous integration (CI) environment like CloudBees CI, these secrets may encompass vast permissions and access rights.
 Similarly, at the infrastructure level, secrets will have high level permissions to manage infrastructure and the applications running on them.
-It is important to minimize and partition access controls required by automated actors (virtual machines, containers, microservices, IoT devices, etc.).
+It is important to minimize and partition access controls required by automated actors (for example, virtual machines, containers, microservices, or IoT devices).
 This equally applies to the access controls on the secrets needed by each actor.

 Selecting a secrets manager